tan-zhihao1/kickpi-book/rk356x-rk3588/en/02-Getting_Started_Guide/02-K1-Quick_Start_Guide.md

 **Viewing the DEBUG Pins**

-Each model of the motherboard is equipped with a DEBUG debug serial port, which is located in the 20PIN/40PIN pins.
+Each model of the motherboard is equipped with a DEBUG debug serial port, which is located in the 20PIN/40PIN pins section.
 You can view the location of the DEBUG port in the **Expansion Pins** section of the hardware introduction for each model of the motherboard in the motherboard introduction.
 Additionally, the location is marked with silkscreen on the front and back of the board.

 ![image-20250422094320253](http://tanzhtanzh.oss-cn-shenzhen.aliyuncs.com/img/image-20250422094320253.png)